chocnut/now_playing/README.md

-Share current playing track of iTunes to Facebook using Ruby and Sinatra
+Post current Itunes track to Facebook

 Installation
  - clone the code